 If we’re honest, a lot of the money we spend is wasted.
 And most of us could spend more wisely.

-Use money to buy items that create experiences, and you’ve got the best of both worlds.
+Use money to buy items that create experiences for yourself and other people.

 2) Make Money In A Job That Provides Life Experiences

-Anyone interested in a change of careers would do well to consider both a) how much money does it pay?
-And b) what life experiences will I get out of it.
+Anyone interested in a change of careers would do well to consider both a) how much money does it pay? b) what life experiences will I get out of it, c) is it something ethical with a purpose you can feel deep in your soul?

 Making money stuck in an office is great and all (and something to be thankful for as there are people far worse off), but it’s not as good as making money going on geographical excursions as a marine biologist, now, is it?